 Retail stores understand this principle.
 When you walk into a supermarket or clothing store and see employees wearing name tags, it’s not only a signal that this person knows where to find things and can answer questions; that need could be met by a generic tag that says, “I work here.”
 A name tag goes a step further by making the employee more approachable—this is Amanda, not “Gap salesperson.”

 A Joe by Any Other Name

-But customers should get to wear name tags too, at least in stores where clerks are required to address the customer by name.
-Unfortunately, clerks usually don’t find out my name until the very end of the transaction when they read it off my credit card, so the only time they can use it is as I’m leaving: “Thank you for shopping at Safeway, Mr. [pause] Kissell.”
+But customers should get to wear name tags too, at least in stores where clerks are expected to address the customer by name.
+Unfortunately, clerks usually don’t find out my name until the very end of the transaction when they read it off a screen after I’ve swiped a loyalty card or payment card, so the only time they can use it is as I’m leaving: “Thank you for shopping at Old Navy, Mr. [pause] Kissell.”
 But more often than not they mispronounce my name, and besides, using my surname doesn’t have the right effect, because that’s not how I like to be addressed.
 I’m not “Mr. Kissell,” and I’m definitely not “Mr. Kiss-SELL.”
 I’m not “Joseph,” either, except in waiting rooms or when my mother is angry at me.
 And only people who knew me when I was in diapers would ever call me “Joey.”
 I always prefer to be called “Joe.”
 But with only a credit card, driver’s license, or passport to go by, a stranger has no way to know that.